 Again, a powerful and seemingly highly offensive statement!
 Again, many seemingly impossible, and reckless assertions which jar and shock us.
 We shall not stop to deal with them one by one since their significance, I hope, will become clear in the light of later chapters.
 For now, the reader need only be reminded, perhaps, that for the most part the “offensive assertions in the statement simply mirror what can be found in the Bible; “many are called, but few are chosen,” and so one.
 The basic point of the statement, however, should be clear in the context of what we have been saying so far.
-As men bound to our own freedom we cannot “see,” we cannot “understand” the things of God.
+As people bound to our own freedom we cannot “see,” we cannot “understand” the things of God.
 We insulate ourselves from him.
 No purpose at all is achieved by explaining away, accommodating or removing the offensive statements.
 That only cements our isolation.
 He gets through to us, therefore, under the form of “opposites.”
 He has to put to death what we are to make us alive to what He really is.
 He has to inflict upon us the actual historical wound of “the other” to release us from the prison of self.
-This he does in a form just the opposite from what we with out “reason” and “freedom” would expect: the form of the despised powerless, suffering, dying savior.
+This he does in a form just the opposite from what we with our “reason” and “freedom” would expect: the form of the despised powerless, suffering, dying savior.
 And only he who suffers that historical wound is raised to life.
 Faith in life is exercised in death!

 This, of course, is the familiar theme of the theology of the cross.
 For Luther there is no way around the historical cross itself.
-There is no way to “understand” it and thus to take it within the theology of the man bound to his own freedom.
+There is no way to “understand” it and, thus, to take it within the theology of people bound to their own freedom.
 The statements about God’s immutability and election do indeed offend the bound self.
 But no metaphysics or theological manipulation can disarm the offense.
-There is no way to rhyme fallen man’s freedom and responsibility with God’s, no way for the “natural man” to “understand” his way into reconciliation with God.
+There is no way to rhyme fallen humanity’s freedom and responsibility with God’s, no way for the “natural man” to “understand” its way into reconciliation with God.
 The only way this “Troy” can be taken is to be grasped by what such a God actually does will “for you.”
 And that way is the way of the cross, the way of suffering the wound inflicted by the historical savior.
 It is the way, therefore, of faith in what he alone has done for us, to us, in us.
 It is the way that leads through the cross, through death, to life.
 The only way one can be released from the bondage to one’s own freedom is by dying to it and everything it represents and being raised to life through the one who comes to save.
 There is no way around.
 There is only a way through.